 Many times in history, including in many of the wars mentioned in the Bible, the vanquisher is not willing to accept even the absolute surrender of the defeated party, but destroys them completely.
 So actually, for the conquered, absolute surrender is a mercy shown by the conqueror.
 Even if they have left nothing else, the enemy has allowed them to keep their most precious possession – their lives.

 A serious error committed by many preachers is that their exhortation to fight and wrestle refers, in 99 percent of their messages, to battling the enemy – Satan, the world, and the temptations lurking within us.
-In my entire life so far, having been exhorted to the brim of my ears with battle messages from the captains of our souls, I have found only four or five preachers who told me that the far greater battle is with God our Savior.
+In my entire life so far, having been exhorted to a surfeit with battle messages from the captains of our souls, I have found only four or five preachers who told me that the far greater battle is with God our Savior.
 The only wrestling with God they sometimes mention is the one where he had to put Jacob’s thigh out of joint to end the bout.

 As in all battles that the Lord fights, in victory he is far more merciless and unrelenting in his terms for unconditional surrender than those of most human vanquishers.
-He demands nothing less than the giving up of all the vanquished’s possessions except the clothes he wears and his daily food, and submitting to him as an abject slave.
+He demands nothing less than the giving up of all the vanquished’s possessions except the clothes he or she wears and es daily food, and submitting to him as an abject slave.

 Actually, our battle with God, unlike other battles, does not involve defeating the enemy, obviously because God is not our enemy.
 Let me start from the basics about this battle.